 What kind of chocolate chips should I use for these cookies?

 My personal favorites are semi sweet or dark chocolate chips, but really you can use any type of chocolate chips you want.

 Can I freeze these cookies?

 Yes!
-These freeze nicely.
-I usually place a piece of parchment paper in between the layers so the caramel doesn’t stick.
+These freeze nicely!
+I prefer to place them in an airtight container.
 If you’re like me, and can’t stay away, thaw one in the microwave for 10-15 seconds before eating.

 How do I keep these cookies fresh?

 Store them in an airtight container as soon as they are cooled.
 You can store them for 3-5 days but I usually like to freeze them if it’s going to be longer than 3 days.

 If you love no-bake recipes, be sure to check out my cookbook, No-Bake Treats!

 These are thick, soft and chewy oatmeal chocolate chip cookie loaded with oats and chocolate chips.
 Homemade oatmeal cookies are buttery and just ever so slightly under baked in the middle with crispy edges.